nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 To keep line breaks similar to source, use `--wrap=preserve`.
 This should not affect HLF help rendering but may be useful for HLF inspection in the editor.

-For making just HLF use `--no-highlight` to disable code blocks syntax highlighting as not needed.
-For making HTML and HLF highlighting may be preserved.
+For making just HLF use `--syntax-highlighting=none` to disable not needed highlighting.
+For making HTML and HLF default highlighting may be preserved.

 To make HTML for documentation, use `--standalone` and set the page title `--metadata=pagetitle:MyTitle`.
 If this HTML is used for HLF then set